Hixie/isd/servers/src/systems-server/README.md

 with an `fcOrePile` feature that are descendants of the same `fcRegion` (the targets).

+The `<disabled>` bit field has bits that specify why the feature is not mining, if applicable.
+It is defined in its own section below.

 The `<flags>` bit field has eight bits interpreted as follows:

-   0 (LSB): The mining feature is enabled.
-(If set, `<currentrate>`
-            is zero, bit 1 is false, and bits 2 and 3 are true.)
-   1      : The mining feature is active.
-(If not set, `<currentrate>`
-            is zero, and bits 2 and 3 are true.)
-   2      : There is no more to mine in the source.
+   0 (LSB): There is no more to mine in the source.
 (If set,
             `<currentrate> is zero.)
-   3      : The mining is being rate-limited by the targets.
+   1      : The mining is being rate-limited by the targets.
+   2      : reserved, always zero
+   3      : reserved, always zero
    4      : reserved, always zero
    5      : reserved, always zero
    6      : reserved, always zero